WorkingCodePod/workingcode/src/episodes/259-walling-off-your-mental-garden.md

 [00:54:59] **Adam:** Parasocial, yeah

 [00:55:00] **Ben:** relationship where we're still kind of unidirectionally consuming information, but that information is changing over time.
 So it becomes, mm, you know, is there a slippery slope?
 Is there a, you know, someone getting their foot in the door and then slowly poisoning you?
 Then there is the, okay, and now we live in another world where people are watching the things that we do, whether in person or on social media, and how do we play that role in a way that is best, for lack of a better term?
 And I'm gonna throw out an example that, that drives me crazy.
 And again, this is a personal thing.
 Everyone is different.
 To each their own.
 This is just to make it concrete.
 I think is crazy.
-I think he's batshit crazy.
+I think he's bat**** crazy.
 I think he does a lot of crazy

 [00:55:50] **Adam:** you're talking about RFK Jr.?